Posted on August 28 2018

 Do this for both the front and back bodice pieces.

-Congrats, you have now drawn your gown pattern!
+Congrats, you have now drawn your sleeper pattern!
 Go ahead and cut it out along your newly drawn lines.

 Cutting Your Fabric